Find the Right Saddle for Your Eastman® Acoustic Guitar

 Some Eastman parlor guitars have a 12 inch radius center line non-compensated saddle, along with a pyramid bridge.
 Please see our Guide to Non-Compensated Saddles for more information.
 These center line non-compensated saddles typically have a 3.0 to 3.2 mm thickness, and length will vary from 69 to 71 mm, so please measure your current saddle before ordering.
 See our Non-Compensated Bone Saddle for Some Eastman Parlor Guitars for a 71 mm long and 3.2 mm thick bone version.
 Please contact us if you need different specs.

-You should not replace your Eastman parlor’s non-compensated saddle with the above mentioned B compensated with slanted bass saddle unless you wish to address specific string intonation issues.
+You should not replace your Eastman parlor’s non-compensated saddle with the previously mentioned B compensated with slanted bass saddle unless you wish to address specific string intonation issues.
 Please see the below images.
 The first image shows the B compensated with slanted bass saddle, and the second shows a center line non-compensated saddle of the same length/thickness often found on Eastman parlors with pyramid bridges.
 The blue line shows approximately where each string will sit.
-Both saddles are shown at a 3 degree saddle angle, but saddle angle can vary on different guitar models.
+Both saddles are shown at a three degree bridge saddle angle, but saddle angle can vary on different guitar models.

 Relative to the non-compensated saddle, the B compensated with slanted bass saddle will put the treble E and G strings forward, and the B, A, and bass E strings backward.
 Only the D string stays in the same position on both saddles.
 This shift will affect the intonation for those strings, but could be a positive or negative effect.
 Guitar builders consider saddle angle, scale length, string spacing, string gauge, and other factors to determine saddle compensation pattern.
 Replacing a non-compensated saddle with a compensated saddle could have a negative impact on your intonation, particularly if your string spacing does not match the saddle compensation pattern.